horacekangholie/ds-eda-data-preprocessing/README.md

 Normalization (also called min--max scaling) linearly transforms a feature so that its minimum becomes 0 and its maximum becomes 1:

+> Equation 1 Min–Max Normalization

 $$
 x′ = \frac{x - \min(x)}{\max(x) - \min(x)}
 $$

-> quation 1 Min–Max Normalization

 - $x$ is the original value.